nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <markdown>I really enjoy the course and what it teaches, I just feel that it is very overwhelming at times.
 It'll be great if some weeks are just there to let us catch up/add additional features if we're free and interested to do so.
-I think that if I could afford to put more time into the module and feel constant stress, it'll be a lot more enjoyable.
+I think that if I could afford to put more time into the course and feel constant stress, it'll be a lot more enjoyable.
 Currently, having to redo code in an iterative sense is giving a lot of anxiety because there seems to be so many other things to wrap my mind around and keep track of.
-I just think that if this module was given more MCs, or was given more time (2 semesters) it'll be a very wonderful learning experience.</markdown>
+I just think that if this course was given more MCs, or was given more time (2 semesters) it'll be a very wonderful learning experience.</markdown>

-<box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>Glad to hear you enjoy the module.
-Yes, the workload is a bummer -- hope you can take advantage of the flexibility to control how much work you put into the module.
+<box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>Glad to hear you enjoy the course.
+Yes, the workload is a bummer -- hope you can take advantage of the flexibility to control how much work you put into the course.

 See [my comment on 'The workload'](#Q9).</markdown>
 </span></box>